B-brane transport in anomalous (2,2) models and localization: Hemisphere partition function and geometry of B-branes

 Computing the residue gives a factor $1/\det(Q^\ell)_{\ell\neq i,j}$, which combines with the sign to give an absolute value.
 The matrix has a block form, so

 where $U$ and $L$ are upper and lower triangular matrices with $1$ on the diagonal, $N_1$ and $N_2$ are matrices with a single non-zero entry equal to~$1$ in the corner closest to the diagonal of the main matrix, and $C_{(ij)}$ consists of rows and columns from $(i+1)$ to $(j-1)$ included of the generalized Cartan matrix.
-We deduce
+We deduce\footnote{Note that $\hat{\sigma}\to 0$ as $R\to 0$, as can be seen for instance from the explicit expression~\eqref{sigmaij}.}

 Recall that the intersection $E_i\cap E_j$ is a fixed point of the orbifold group $\ZZ_{d_{ij}}$.
 This central charge does not depend on the $\ZZ_{d_{ij}}$-charge of the fractional brane (no $\rho$ dependence).
 A collection of $d_{ij}$ fractional branes with all possible $\ZZ_{d_{ij}}$ charges gives a D0 brane that can move away from the orbifold point, which is consistent with the fact that this collection has central charge~$1$ independent of which orbifold point we start from.
 For $d_{ij}=1$ (so $j=i+1$) we are simply discussing a usual D0 brane.
 We chose the normalization of the hemisphere partition function to make this case very simple.